Nursing Home Falls · PA | NJ

 Nursing Home Falls and Insufficient Staffing

-Any time a nursing home resident falls it is serious.
-Nursing home falls by the elderly can lead to serious and many times fatal injuries.
+Any time a nursing home resident falls, it is serious.
+Nursing home falls by the elderly can lead to dangerous and many times fatal injuries.
 Common injuries suffered by nursing home residents as a result of a fall include: hip, arm and leg fractures, shoulder injuries, brain bleeds, facial fractures, severe bruising, sprains and strains, and death.

 Nursing home falls can cause severe pain and discomfort.
 They also often disable nursing home residents for months at a time.
-Nursing home falls often lead to functional decline, a reduction in independence, social and recreational activities, and a decline in quality of life .
+Nursing home falls often lead to functional decline, a reduction in independence, social and recreational activities, and a degradation in quality of life.
 Subsequent to a fall, nursing home residents are often traumatized and commonly experience heightened anxiety for fear of falling again.
-After suffering a fall, many nursing home residents, feel depressed, helpless and socially alienated.
+After suffering a fall, many nursing home residents feel depressed, helpless, and socially alienated.

-It is very important for Philadelphia / PA and NJ nursing homes to put in place proper fall prevention protocols in order to avoid falls.
-If this is not done and an injury is suffered, nursing home neglect has occurred and the wrongdoing nursing home should be held accountable.
+It is very important for Philadelphia / PA and NJ nursing homes to put in place proper fall-prevention protocols so that they can be avoided.
+If this is not done and an injury is suffered, nursing home neglect has occurred, and the wrongdoing nursing home should be held accountable.

 Nursing Homes Cover Up Falls

 Nursing homes do not like to provide too many details about nursing home falls.
-Although, Philadelphia / PA and NJ nursing homes are required under law to notify family members if their loved one suffers a fall, nursing homes are often very careful with the information they disclose.
+Although nursing homes in the states of PA and NJ, as well as Philadelphia are required under law to notify family members if their loved one suffers a fall, nursing homes are often very careful with the information they disclose.
 Many times the nursing home staff is evasive and medical records are often incomplete.
 Accordingly, it can be very challenging and frustrating for family members to determine exactly how the fall occurred.

-* Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+If you may be interested in establishing a relationship with The Law Firm of Brian P. Murphy, PC, please contact us to discuss your options.